jestin/gimp-vera-tileset-plugin/README.md

 If you choose to export a tile set, you will be promoted for some details about the tiles, and also about additional exports such as VERA-compatible palette file, Tiled tileset file, and a BMP file to be used with Tiled tilesets.
 Choose the correct settings for your needs.
+You also choose whether or not you want a 2-byte header added to the file, which is often a convention on Commodore and Commodore-like computers.
+If selected, this header will be added to all VERA-compatible file outputs, including bitmaps, tile sets, and palette files.

 ![tile settings](Tile_Settings.png)